justeat/Topshelf.Nancy/README.md

 * Contributing
 * Copyright

-Topshelf.Nancy is an extension to Topshelf that allows you to to serve content over http via Nanacy.
+Topshelf.Nancy is an extension to Topshelf that allows you to to serve content over http via Nancy.
 This is done by configuring a host and port for Nancy to listen onto via a NancyModule which serves your content.

 ## Installation